eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Number-with-unit

 This element sets the size of a single receive buffer.
 Many receive buffers may be needed.
-The minimum workable size a little bit larger than Sizing/ReceiveBufferChunkSize, and the value used is taken as the configured value and the actual minimum workable size.
+The minimum workable size is a little larger than Sizing/ReceiveBufferChunkSize, and the value used is taken as the configured value and the actual minimum workable size.

 The unit must be specified explicitly.
 Recognised units: B (bytes), kB & KiB (2^10 bytes), MB & MiB (2^20 bytes), GB & GiB (2^30 bytes).